SITCOMTN-168

 Why move the hexapods during the exposure?#

 At first glance, one would think that we should not be moving the hexapods while the shutter is open, in order to minimize motions of the camera that might cause image jitter.
 However, the Camera and M2 hexapod Look-Up Tables (LUTs) in some cases recommend significant hexapod motion during the exposure to keep the telescope in the optimum position for image quality.
 However, it is important to note that these LUTs were generated to optimize image quality, and did not take into account whether the image had moved slightly between the exposures used to generate the LUTs.
-Figures 1-4, generated by Guillem Megias, show the amount of hexapod motion recommended by the LUTs during a 30 second exposure as a function of location on the sky.
-These are just from the elevation LUT, but we think this is the main source of changes while exposing.
+Figures 1-4, generated by Guillem Megias, show the amount of hexapod motion recommended by a LUT during a 30 second exposure as a function of location on the sky.
+These are from an earlier LUT that only included elevation, and are just for illustration purposes.
+If quantitative results are needed, these plots should be re-run with the current LUT.
 You can see that while many of the recommended changes are quite small, especially the Camera Y change can be as much as 10 microns.

 Figure 1.
 Camera altitude XYZ LUT change during a 30 second exposure.